 The course is composed of three-hour classes run over three weeks, with practical work set each week to be completed and presented for the following week.
 And the practical work will need between three and four hours each week.
 All classes will work as online seminars, and include both presented material and open discussion.
 So, researchers should make their own notes, and actively engage in, and contribute to each class.
 All classes will be conducted in English.
 A good level of confidence of working in English is therefore recommended.
 But the English does not need to be perfect, just good enough!

 The main outcome is learning how to design and build a Critical State of the Art for research.
 Other learning outcomes are:

 - Looking for, selecting, and acquiring SoA materials

 - Designing, building, using, and maintaining your SoA

 Students will be expected to attend 100% of the classes together with submission of all three practical work assignments.
-The course will award 1 ECTS credit.
+The course is equivalent to 25 hours or 1 ECTS credit.

 Lecturer Tim Smithers has a degree in Aeronautical Engineering from Kingston Polytechnic, London, and a PhD from Cambridge University, for research on computational techniques for the design of cyclically symmetric structures.

 - Group 1, Friday April 29, May 6, May 13, from 10:00 a.m. to 13:15 p.m.

 - Group 2, Friday, May 20, May 27, June 3, from 10:00 a.m. to 13:15 p.m.